lrgarrison/saltani/docs/01_pronunciation.md

 > [b]
 > p, b

-The first line is the romanization (way of writing the sound), each in square brackets.
+First comes the romanization (way of writing the sound), each in square brackets.
-The second line is the [X-SAMPA](https://en.wikipedia.org/wiki/X-SAMPA) transcription of the realizations (different pronunciations of "the same" sound), separated by commas.
+Then comes the [X-SAMPA](https://en.wikipedia.org/wiki/X-SAMPA) transcription of the realizations (different pronunciations of "the same" sound), separated by commas.
 (Where there is more than one realization, see section TODO on allophony.)

 ### 1.1.
 Vowels